 Abundance and CV of the NMFS 1976-1991 surveys were provided by NOAA (Jon Richer NOAA personal communication).
-The abundance was estimated by averaging catch CPUE ($\#/nm^2$) of all stations (including survey stations out of Norton Sound) that was multiplied by standard Norton Sound Area (7600 nm2) (i.e., N = 7600mean CPUE).
+The abundance was estimated by averaging catch CPUE (#/nm2) of all surveyed stations was multiplied by standard Norton Sound Area (7600 nm2) (i.e., N = 7600mean CPUE).
 The ADF&G survey abundance is calculated at each station (i.e., n= CPUE100 nm2) and summed across all surveyed stations (i.e., N = sum of 100CPUEs) (Bell and Hamazaki 2019).
 Extent of the ADF&G survey coverage differed among years due to survey conditions, and survey abundance has not been standardized.
 NOAA NBS survey abundance is estimated by the author in similar manner as ADF&G survey with the data limited to the Norton Sound survey area that overlaps the ADF&G survey area (5841 nm2) (Figure A).